 Recommended to be used with hats or beanies as well

 When it comes to cold weather gear, especially when the temperatures drop significantly, protecting your face from the onslaught of the bitter cold is extremely important.
-One of the best ways to accomplish this goal is through the use of a balaclava, like this one from Ergodyne.Read more
+One of the best ways to accomplish this goal is through the use of a balaclava.Read more

 This balaclava is well suited to be worn by both men and women, and can easily fit just about any size adult head.
 The fleece material is easily stretched over the head of even larger heads, and easily adds warmth and comfort for those with smaller than average heads as well.